xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Security.md

 Visibility into the domain is a must.
 An organization can achieve this through robust logging and then using rules to detect anomalous activity (such as many failed login attempts that could be indicative of a password spraying attack) or indicators that a Kerberoasting attack is being attempted.
 These can also be used to detect Active Directory enumeration.
 It is worth familiarizing ourselves with Microsoft's [Audit Policy Recommendations](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations) to help detect compromise.

+#### Using Restricted Groups

+[Restricted Groups](https://social.technet.microsoft.com/wiki/contents/articles/20402.active-directory-group-policy-restricted-groups.aspx) allow for administrators to configure group membership via Group Policy.
+They can be used for a number of reasons, such as controlling membership in the local administrator's group on all hosts in the domain by restricting it to just the local Administrator account and Domain Admins and controlling membership in the highly privileged Enterprise Admins and Schema Admins groups and other key administrative groups.

+#### Limiting Server Roles

+It is important not to install additional roles on sensitive hosts, such as installing the `Internet Information Server` (IIS) role on a Domain Controller.
+This would increase the attack surface of the Domain Controller, and this type of role should be installed on a separate standalone web server.
+Some other examples would be not hosting web applications on an Exchange mail server and separating web servers and database servers out to different hosts.
+This type of role separation can help to reduce the impact of a successful attack.

+#### Limiting Local Admin and RDP Rights

+Organizations should tightly control which users have local admin rights on which computers.
+As stated above, this can be achieved using Restricted Groups.
+I have seen too many organizations with the entire Domain Users group with local admin rights on one or more hosts.
+This would allow an attacker that compromises `ANY` account (even a very low privileged one) to access that host as a local admin and potentially obtain sensitive data or steal high privileged domain account credentials from memory if another user is logged in.
+The same goes for Remote Desktop (RDP) rights.
+If many users can RDP to one or many machines, this increases the risk of sensitive data exposure or potential privilege escalation attacks, leading to further compromise.

+This [link](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/best-practices-for-securing-active-directory) provides further reading on Microsoft's Best Practices for Securing Active Directory.